Buying a gift for someone moving abroad or who is already an expat can be challenging.

-Gifting an expat a quirky mug from home can cheer them up in the morning, or when they’re sitting down for a cup of tea after a long day (maybe not everyone does that, but I moved to the United Kingdom ok!).
-Depending on your country you can check out Amazon or Etsy for cute handmade options including this one where you can have one each with the other’s country on it!
+Gifting an expat a quirky mug from home can cheer them up in the morning, or when they’re sitting down for a cup of tea after a long day (maybe not everyone does that, but I moved to the United Kingdom so I’m a firm tea-drinker now!).

 Personalised gifts related to home

-We often feel more nostalgic for our home country when we don’t live there.
+We often feel more nostalgic about our home country when we don’t live there.
 I love having little touches of New Zealand around my home.
-Consider things like coordinate prints, candles with a particular smell or that are personalised, coasters, or any little personalised items.
-Honestly, Etsy has so many cool options for personalised, handmade gifts related to your expat friend’s home country.

-It might seem weird to gift Christmas decorations for the holiday season, but if your friend is a new expat or moving abroad close to the holidays then they’re unlikely to have any, and giving them a few small ornaments can help to cheer them up when they’re trying to get through the holidays away from friends and family.
-I’ve also seen really cool personalised Christmas balls that relate to countries or coordinates.
-Send them over as an early gift!
+It might seem weird to gift Christmas decorations for the holiday season, but if your friend is a newly living abroad or moving abroad close to the holidays, then they’re unlikely to have any, and giving them a few small ornaments can help to cheer them up when they’re trying to get through the holidays away from friends and family.

 Lightweight photo hanger to put photos around their home

 I love these huge coffee table type travel books.
 They’re fun to flick through and get ideas or go over travel memories, and they make my home feel more like a travellers home, since I’m now a bit more settled than I used to be!